saianudeepm/learn/doc/angular/intro.md

 Kinda like HTML for dynamic web applications

 What is Angular Not?
-not a server side framework
+* Not a server side framework
-not a js library like (jquery, React etc)
+* Not a js library like (jquery, React etc)
-Not a design pattern like (MVC) not a broswer extension
+* Not a design pattern like (MVC)
+* Not a broswer extension

 ## History:

-Created as a competitor to ember.js
+* Created as a competitor to ember.js
-Angular 1 based on controller and scopes
+* Angular 1 based on controller and scopes
-Angular 2 (complete rewrite)-> added components (more to compete with react) Angular 3 (issues with router package going out of sync) Angular 4 => Backward compatible with Angular 2
+* Angular 2 (complete rewrite)-> added components (more to compete with react)
+* Angular 3 (issues with router package going out of sync)
-Most of changes are under the hood, cleaned it up
+* Angular 4 => Backward compatible with Angular 2 and most of changes are under the hood, cleaned it up

 ### Why use Angular over Javascript?